Adjusting Studio

 If my professor accepts either, which should I pick?

-Pick the one used most in your field — history, philosophy, theology, and the broader humanities at the graduate level for Chicago, business and economics in the UK, plus many social-science programs in Australia and the EU for Harvard.
+Pick the one most common in your field.
+Chicago for history, philosophy, theology, and the broader humanities at the graduate level.
+Harvard for business and economics in the UK, plus many social-science programs in Australia and the EU.
 Future readers will be expecting that one.

 Need one or both styles right now?